JackyWaa/Software-project/README.md

 7.**Restart:**

-Implement a feature where players can press Shift + R to restart the game when it is not over.
+Implement a feature where players can press "R+Enter" to restart the game when it is not over.

 ### Members
 loong - p2211697